kermitt2/article_dataset_builder/Readme.md

 python3 nlm2tei.py --config ./my_config.json
 ```

-This will apply Pub2TEI (a set of XSLT) to all the harvested `*.nxml` files and add to the document repository a new file TEI file:
+This will apply Pub2TEI (a set of XSLT) to all the harvested `*.nxml` files and add to the document repository a new file TEI file, for instance for a CORD-19 entry:

 ```
 00/0a/je/vz/000ajevz/000ajevz.pub2tei.tei.xml
 ```

-Note that Pub2TEI supports a lot of other publisher's XML formats (and variants of these formats), so the principle could be extended to transform different publisher XML formats into a single one (TEI), facilitating and centralizing further ingestion and process by avoiding to write complicated XML parsers for each case.
+Note that Pub2TEI supports a lot of other publisher's XML formats (and variants of these formats), so the principle and current tool could be used to transform different publisher XML formats into a single one (TEI) - not just NLM/JATS, facilitating and centralizing further ingestion and process by avoiding to write complicated XML parsers for each case.

 ## Checking CORD-19 dataset coverage